 Council work priorities

 Anti-fracking, safe cycling and walking provision, pensions divestment, local procurement, alcohol harm reduction.
-Chaired a newly-formed Children’s Services Scrutiny Committee, following a failed OFSTED inspection Lancashire County Council 2016/17.
+Gina chaired a newly-formed Children’s Services Scrutiny Committee, following a failed OFSTED inspection Lancashire County Council 2016/17.

 Extra-curricular political experiences

-As city councillor in 2002-3 Gina made ‘confidential’ information regarding finances of British Energy nuclear industry available to the public.
-Was found in a local government standards tribunal to be in breach of recently-introduced regulations and suspended for 3 months from the city council (and during the time waiting for the tribunal, was re-elected with a greater majority).
+As city councillor in 2002-3 Gina made ‘confidential’ information regarding the finances of British Energy nuclear industry and its appeals for delay in paying business rates, available to the public.
+She was found in a local government standards tribunal to be in breach of recently-introduced regulations and suspended for 3 months from the city council (and during the time waiting for the tribunal, was re-elected with a greater majority).

 On her approach to politics Gina says:

 “My political action and decision-making is underpinned by an approach of ‘politics is the art of the possible’.
-This requires a judgement on how to achieve incremental positive changes for the people and the causes I represent, and in particular for the most vulnerable people and species, while simultaneously working for broad-scale acceptance of the radical changes required within institutions and in the economic system which now dominates our society at all levels, in order to protect our planet to sustain life.”
+This requires a judgement on how to achieve incremental positive changes for the people and the causes I represent, and in particular for the most vulnerable people and species, while simultaneously working for broad-scale acceptance of the radical changes required within institutions and in the economic system, in order to protect our planet to sustain life.
+I am hopeful that adoption of the Green Party’s Green New Deal, and associated polices like Basic Income Scheme will help us transition to a circular economy”